 One of the most common mistakes entrepreneurs make is to build a business that depends too much on them.
 They become stuck in their business and can’t sell it even if they want to.
 Through a parable, John Warrillow illustrates an 8-step model that you can use to turn your business into one that you can sell, and develop options to exit your business.
 In this Built to Sell summary, we’ll outline what’s involved in creating a business that can thrive without you.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+For more details, examples and tips, do get our complete book summary bundle in text, infographic and audio formats.

 For many small businesses, especially service firms, the owners are the business.
 The owners are so good at what they do that they become the go-to person in the company.
 Unfortunately, such businesses aren’t scalable or sellable, so the owner has no choice but to keep slogging on.
 John Warrillow estimates that probably only 1 in 100 businesses are saleable.
 Even if you don’t have the intention of selling your business, a company that’s built to sell will be valuable, scalable and sellable, thus giving you more exit options.
 Warrillow’s 8-step action plan in the book is developed after studying and interviewing hundreds of entrepreneurs.